Top 3 Common Die Casting Mold Failures and Their Causes

 Once a crack begins, it can rapidly grow due to brittle fracture, eventually leading to mold breakage.
 To prevent this:

-All surfaces, even those within the Gating system, should be polished and free of machining marks.
+All surfaces, even those within the gating system, should be polished and free of machining marks.

 High-strength materials with excellent toughness (both impact and fracture toughness) should be used.